 Conclusion

 On the flip side, you might want to think twice about the 2016, 2018, 2019, and 2023 models.
-They’ve got more quirks than a reality TV show cast.
+They’ve got more peculiarities than a reality TV show cast.

 Now, we’re curious – what features get your engine revving when it comes to compact SUVs like the HR-V?
-Is it all about that fuel economy, or are you more of a tech enthusiast?
+Is it all about that fuel efficiency, or are you more of a tech enthusiast?

-Drop your notions in the comments below!
+Drop your reflections in the comments below!